susom/redcap-em-survey-ui-tweaks/README.md

 1. **Hide required field text:** De-clutter your page on surveys with many required fields.

+1. **Save and Return without email:** Remove the option to send a return link to the user's email.
+Users must save the url themselves.

 What's next?
 Up to you.
 Post an issue as a request on the github site or fork and make a pull request on your own.